 Column 6) 100% x 1.3 x 12 = 15.6 minutes per file

 This method was used for the case study.
 One hundred and forty (140) tasks were identified.
 Each task required an investment of an adjuster’s time.
-The model used in the case study predicted that it would take 9 hours of the adjuster’s time to manage the typical lost time claim.
-This typical claim is compensible, un-represented, results in disability beyond six (6) weeks but less than twenty-six (26) weeks, and does not involve any medical or legal disputes.
+The model used in the case study predicted that it would take 9 hours of the adjuster’s time to manage the typical lost-time claim.
+This typical claim is compensable, un-represented, results in disability beyond six (6) weeks but less than twenty-six (26) weeks, and does not involve any medical or legal disputes.
 If all claims handled by a hypothetical adjuster were normal, and if completion of the identified tasks is a requirement for timely case closure, then our hypothetical adjuster should handle a maximum of 111 claims.
 The industry norm suggests that this adjuster can handle between 175 and 200 claims.
-In order to achieve the same results this adjuster would be asked to accomplish 1575 hours of work (9 hours @ 175 cases = 1575 hrs.) during a 1000 hour work period (26 weeks @ 40 hr/wk = 1000 hrs.)
-Asking the impossible is not only poor claims management, it also can have a significant adverse effect on what an employer pays for workers’ compensation coverage.
+In order to achieve the same results, this adjuster would be asked to accomplish 1575 hours of work (9 hours @ 175 cases = 1575 hrs.) during a 1000 hour work period (26 weeks @ 40 hr/wk = 1000 hrs.)
+Asking the impossible is not only poor claims management, but it also can have a significant adverse effect on what an employer pays for workers’ compensation coverage.

 Chart #3 was compiled from information published by the Louisiana Department of Labor Office of Workers’ Compensation.
 In the annual report, the department shows the number of new claims reported during the year (1007) and the total number of all claims closed during the year including the total amount paid on the closed cases.
 The number of open claims from the prior year was computed by subtracting the claims reported closed during the year from the Total Pending.
 It appears from the OWC data that the state’s open claims backlog is growing.
 The closure rate for 1996 was a low 26%, with an average closed claim cost of $21,356.13.
-In 1996 the case study group closed 83% of its pending case load and 49% of new claims for a combined closure of 132%.
-The five year closure rate for this study group is 82% with an average closed claim cost of
+In 1996 the case study group closed 83% of its pending caseload and 49% of new claims for a combined closure of 132%.
+The five-year closure rate for this study group is 82% with an average closed claim cost of

 The State of Louisiana does not set training or caseload standards for claims adjusters.
 Adjusters in Louisiana are not licensed and cannot be licensed.
 There are many well-intentioned people who work as claims adjusters, but the consumer has no way of knowing if the person handling their claim(s) meets minimum training and caseload standards.
 Under our present system, we allow workers’ compensation judges to award penalties and attorneys’ fees allegedly for poor claims handling practices.
 Penalties and attorneys’ fees have become a gold mine for plaintiff attorneys and a hidden claim’s cost for the consumer.
 Licensing adjusters and setting training and caseload standards would be a step toward recognition of the vital role that the claims adjuster occupies in the workers’ compensation arena.
 Establishing professional adjuster standards should add an additional element of adjuster accountability to the cost control equation